Enhancing Government Efficiency with Paperless Solutions: Key Benefits

 Become More Responsive to the Public

 Consider how difficult it is for members of the public to access important information when it’s stored on paper.
-Digitizing such information on systems such as Laserfiche or SharePoint will free people to access information when they need it, faster, and much easier.
+Digitizing such information on systems such as Laserfiche or SharePoint will allow people to access information faster and much easier when needed.

 People tend to waste time when they have to deal with mountains of paper.
 Goby reports that people spend at least 10 minutes every day looking for lost items, which they can save if the documents are all digital.